rvbug/mlops/README.md

-# mlops
-#### ML in production
+# MLOPs - ML in Prod

-## Setup
-- Makefile
-- MKDocs
-- pipenv
-- Markdown

-- YAML
+Yes, you have the best model in jupyter notebook and it is time to put this in production.
+This repo will help you get to production quickly.

-## Development
+## But Why...
-- folder structure
-- Python
-- Pytest
-- setuptools
+Why another repo - It is my way of giving it back to the commuinity - especially beginners who are lost as I was

-## Others
+## Before starting...

-- Docker
-- Kubernetes
-- Prometheus
-- Grafana
-- Minio
-- Seldon
-- DCV
-- CML
-- Hydra
-- Terraform
+-
-- Neo4J
+-